-Following a price hike in January 2019, Netflix’s various subscription tiers currently range from $9 to $16 depending on your desired video quality — SD resolution is just $9 per month, but you can only stream on one device at a time.
-Moving up to HD will cost you $13 per month for two streams while moving up to 4K Ultra HD will now cost you $16 per month for four streams at a time.
+Netflix’s various subscription tiers currently range from $9 to $18 depending on your desired video quality — SD resolution is just $9 per month, but you can only stream on one device at a time.
+Moving up to HD will cost you $14 per month for two streams while moving up to 4K Ultra HD will now cost you $18 per month for four streams at a time.
 The prices will also go up should you add the DVD/Blu-ray rental service.

-Hulu made its own pricing changes just days after Netflix, currently starting at just $6 for the ad-based service (down from $8) or $12 for the ad-free option (which we still highly recommend, even at double the cost).
-Hulu’s options don’t stop there as it also offers a streaming live-TV package called Hulu+Live TV for $55, which is similar to Sling TV and YouTube TV.
-The subscription includes 50-plus channels on top of the service’s regular on-demand library, and there are also add-on features at an additional fee, including a $6 fee to get rid of most ads altogether.
+Hulu currently starts at just $7 for the ad-based service or $13 for the ad-free option (which we still highly recommend, even at nearly double the cost).
+Hulu’s options don’t stop there as it also offers a streaming live-TV package called Hulu+Live TV for $65 (increasing to $70 per month as of December 21, 2021), which is similar to Sling TV and YouTube TV.
+The subscription includes more than 75-plus channels on top of the service’s regular on-demand library, and there are also add-on features at an additional fee, including a $6 fee to get rid of most ads altogether.
 You’ll also get better savings with Hulu if you’re a Disney+ and ESPN+ subscriber, as the illustrious Disney Bundle saves you $6 on the streaming trio.

 Especially for those who want to stream 4K at the lowest possible price, Amazon is the cheapest bet and has stated that the company won’t raise prices for 4K streaming.
 The sheer number of extra features and benefits included in Amazon Prime gives it an advantage over its competitors, as well.
 Throw in Amazon’s student discount, and this is an easy win.